 Abstract.
-Measurements of atmospheric nitrous acid (HONO) amount fraction and flux density above snow were carried out using a long path absorption photometer at Halley station in coastal Antarctica between 22 January and 3 February 2022.
-The mean $\pm 1\sigma$ HONO amount fraction was (2.1 ± 1.5) pmol mol-1 and showed a diurnal cycle (range 1.0 - 3.2 pmol mol-1) with a maximum at solar noon.
-These HONO amount fractions are generally lower than have been observed at other Antarctic

-- 5 locations.
-The flux density of HONO from the snow, measured between 31 January and 1 February 2022, was between 0.5 and $3.4 \times 10^{12} \,\mathrm{m}^{-2} \,\mathrm{s}^{-1}$, and showed a decrease during the night.
-The measured flux density is at the upper limit of the close to the calculated HONO production rate from photolysis of nitrate present in the snow.
-A simple box model of HONO sources and sinks showed that the flux of HONO from the snow makes a > 10 times larger contribution to the HONO budget than its formation through the reaction of OH and NO. Ratios of these HONO amount fractions to NO_x measurements made in summer - 10 2005 are low (0.15 0.35), which we take as an indication of our measurements being comparatively free from interferences.
-Further calculations suggest that HONO photolysis could produce up to $12 \text{ pmol mol}^{-1} \text{ h}^{-1}$ of OH, approximately half that produced by ozone photolysis, which highlights the importance of HONO snow emissions as an OH source in the atmospheric boundary layer above Antarctic snowpacks.
+Measurements of atmospheric nitrous acid (HONO) amount fraction and flux density above snow were carried out using a long-path absorption photometer at Halley station in coastal Antarctica between 22 January and 3 February 2022.
+The mean $\pm 1\sigma$ HONO amount fraction was (2.1 ± 1.5) pmol mol-1 and showed a diurnal cycle (range of 1.0-3.2 pmol mol-1) with a maximum at solar noon.
+These HONO amount fractions are generally lower than have been observed at other Antarctic locations.
+The flux density of HONO from the snow, measured between 31 January and 1 February 2022, was between 0.5 and 3.4×10^{12} m-2 s-1 and showed a decrease during the night.
+The measured flux density is close to the calculated HONO production rate from photolysis of nitrate present in the snow.
+A simple box model of HONO sources and sinks showed that the flux of HONO from the snow makes a > 10 times larger contribution to the HONO budget than its formation through the reaction of OH and NO. Ratios of these HONO amount fractions to NO_x measurements made in summer 2005 are low (0.15-0.35), which we take as an indication of our measurements being comparatively free from interferences.
+Further calculations suggest that HONO photolysis could produce up to 12 pmol mol-1 h-1 of OH, approximately half that produced by ozone photolysis, which highlights the importance of HONO snow emissions as an OH source in the atmospheric boundary layer above Antarctic snowpacks.